-Hi!
-I’m Ms. Marvick.
+Hello, I’m Vicki Marvick.
 I began my career as a teacher at Ash Creek in 2006.
-At first, I was a full-time special education teacher; currently I teach a combined Third through Fifth Grade classroom.
+At first, I was a full-time special education teacher; currently I teach Math, Science, and Health to grades Three through Eight, and have a Third through Fifth Grade homeroom.
 I still handle the special education needs of the school, but we now educate special education students in the regular classroom.

 My husband and I moved to this area from Tucson in 1990.
 Our three daughters, Shannon, Anna, and Gwen, all graduated from Ash Creek School.
 Shannon is a writer (and writes curriculum for teachers), Anna is an artist, and Gwen is attending New Mexico State University.
 I love to spend time with my husband, children, and friends.
 I also enjoy gardening, hiking, reading, drawing, and sewing.

 I have a Bachelor of Science Degree in Nursing, as well as teaching certification in Special Education and Elementary Education.
 I came to elementary education late in life, after careers in obstetrical nursing and environmental education, and feel that I have found my calling.